lkarsten/libvmod-ipcast/README.rst

 Description
 	Parse the IPv4/IPv6 address in S, and set that to client.ip.
-If successfull a value of 0 is returned.
+If successful a value of 0 is returned.

 	If parsing the IP address with getaddrinfo() fails, the error message will be logged to varnishlog and client.ip is left untouched.